usc-isi-i2/dig-etl-engine/README.md

 Click `import json lines file` button on right, upload `elicit_20.jl`, then you will see `ce_news_article.org` shows up in TLD (top level domain) table.
 Enter `15` in the `Desired number of docs to run` input box and click `update` button.
 Then the desired number of this TLD will be update to `15`.

 Click red button named `recreate knowledge graph` to create a new knowledge graph and upload the data.
-Wait a few seconds, you should see updates in the column `ES` (this number will be less or equal to desired number).
+Wait a few seconds, you should see updates in the column `ES` (this number will be less than or equal to desired number).

 Finally, click `DIG GUI` button to open and test on DIG.

 # Detailed function introduction

-`recreate knowledge` is used to recreate the index in elastic search and regenerate ETK config.
+- `recreate knowledge` is used to recreate the index in elastic search and regenerate ETK config.
 All the desired data marked previously will be re-added and re-run automatically.
 This function will also turn on pipeline.
 Only use it after you did some incompatible changes.

 > Incompatible changes: upload new glossaries, update fields, update tags, update Landmark rules.

-`turn on pipleine` is used to fire up ETK processes with previous config.
+- `turn on pipleine` is used to fire up ETK processes with previous config.
 If you only want to add some new data, use this function.
 ETK processes will exit after idle for 1 hour.
 Then this button will turn into enable.

 # Advanced operations